 Yes.
-Table 4 below outlines all PFAS sampling for Hanscom AFB since 2015.
+Table 4 outlines all PFAS sampling completed for Hanscom AFB since 2015.
 All results have been below EPA requirements, and we are informing consumers that PFAS were not detected in the Hanscom AFB drinking water system.
 Drinking water testing results were below the Method Detection Limit (MDL) for all 29 PFAS compounds covered by the sampling method, including PFOA and PFOS.
 In accordance with current DoD policy, the water system will be resampled every two years for your continued protection.
+Sampling is due in the third quarter of 2025.